oracle/python-oracledb/doc/src/user_guide/installation.rst

   Basic or Basic Light packages, from a full Oracle Client installation (such as installed by Oracle's GUI installer), or from those included in Oracle Database if Python is on the same machine as the database.
-Oracle Client libraries versions 23, 21, 19, 18, 12, and 11.2 are supported where available on Linux, Windows and macOS.
+Oracle Client libraries versions 23, 21, 19, 18, 12, and 11.2 can be used where available on Linux, Windows, and macOS.
 Oracle's standard client-server version interoperability allows connection to both older and newer databases.

 - An Oracle Database either local or remote, on-premises or in the Cloud.